akka/akka-management/docs/src/main/paradox/bootstrap/demos/kubernetes.md

 * Use Akka Bootstrap with `akka-dns` with cluster formation via DNS SRV records
 * Use a headless service for internal and Akka management/bootstrap so that readiness probes for prod traffic don't interfere with bootstrap
+    * Note that this requires the use of the `publishNotReadyAddresses`, which replaces the `service.alpha.kubernetes.io/tolerate-unready-endpoints: "true"` annotation , so bootstrap can see the pods before they are ready.
+Check your Kubernetes environment supports this feature
 * If required use a separate service and/or ingress for user-facing endpoints, for example [HTTP](https://doc.akka.io/docs/akka-http/current/) or [gRPC](https://developer.lightbend.com/docs/akka-grpc/current/)

 ## Deployments